ravneetzz/Trash-Track/README.md

 • This feature facilitates proactive waste management by allowing authorities to allocate resources efficiently based on current demand.

 ### Alerts and Notifications:
-• Integrated alerting mechanisms provide timely notifications to waste management teams and relevant stakeholders.
+• Integrated alerting mechanisms provide timely notifications to waste management teams and relevant stakeholders.<br>
 • Prevent overflows and optimize collection schedules, reducing the risk of environmental hazards and improving the overall efficiency of waste collection processes.

 ### User-Friendly Interface:
-• TrashTrack boasts a user-friendly interface that makes it easy for users to view and contribute to waste tracking data.
+• TrashTrack boasts a user-friendly interface that makes it easy for users to view and contribute to waste tracking data.<br>
 • Citizens can actively participate by reporting bin status or suggesting optimal collection times, fostering a sense of community engagement in waste management efforts.

 ### Environmental Impact:
-• The project emphasizes the crucial role of timely waste disposal in minimizing adverse environmental impact.
+• The project emphasizes the crucial role of timely waste disposal in minimizing adverse environmental impact.<br>
 • By preventing overflows and optimizing collection schedules, TrashTrack contributes to a cleaner, healthier environment while promoting sustainable waste management practices.

 ## • Softwares needed: